mfwolffe/mfwolffe/README.md

   * threading with Fortran OpenMP directives (if they're different from C standard OpenMP directives - I'm green in this regard (the fortran regard))
   * See what I can incorporate into DigitalDipole if I figure out the WA.
 * Refactor my repos into related GH orgs
 * Continue to not push my solutions to school PAs to public GH repos and call them 'projects' as if personally, _unlike some._
+ * y'all.
+Idk, I just don't realyl have words.
+Think about all the scaffolding for you to have the opportunity to write that project?
+   * it's just sad, really.
 * Get back into obfuscated C[^1] ^^ ;)
 * Alluded to above, but for my thesis I have been working towards building a digital audio workstation in the browser (scaffolded within MusicCPR); I want every last line in my DAW to either by my own or FOSS.
 * Never finish anything